Mbutler1991/seasonedgreetings/README.md

 For the December hackathon, each team participating was given a project theme by random.
 The Six Seasons team drew the theme recipe sharing site.
 For this hackathon we were given the brief of creating a project utilising only frontend technology.

-➡️ Problem Statement: As a user I want to be able to search recipes with a powerful filtering capacity to accomodate my preferences.
+➡️ Problem Statement: As a user I want to be able to search recipes with a powerful filtering capacity to accommodate my preferences.

 ➡️ Objective(s): The main objective is to create a website that allows users to search for holiday recipes.